SamDeka28/lane-js/readme.md

 ## Enabling HTTPS:

-Enabling `https` requires you get a ssl certificate for a Certificate Authority.
+Enabling `https` requires an ssl certificate from a Certificate Authority.
 Once you have those, you can create a secure https server with LaneJs

 A basic example of how to enable `https` in LaneJs is given below
 ```